MynockSpit/scrollbar/readme.txt

 ** Installing **

-Add scrollbar.css and scrollbar.js to your website, and then link them to the page you want with a scrollbar.
+Add scrollbar.css and scrollbar.js to your web server, and then add them to the <head> tag.
+Example:

     <link rel="stylesheet" type="text/css" href="scrollbar.css">
     <script type="text/javascript" src="scrollbar.js"></script>

+Then, add 'class="scroll_content"' to the element you wish to have scrollable content.
+This will make the element have a vertical scrolling scrollbar.

-Once done, you can add the classes you wish to customize it.
+You can further customize it by adding the classes you wish to customize it.

-    vertical - Forces the content to scroll vertically horizontal - Forces the content to scroll horizontally no_scrollbar - Prevents a scrollbar from appearing in the content box
+    horizontal - Changes the scrollbar from vertical to horizontal no_scrollbar - Prevents a scrollbar from appearing in the content box

 ** Customizing **